-Domestically related crimes is defined under Criminal Procedure 6-233.
+Domestically related crimes are defined under Criminal Procedure 6-233.
 A domestically related crime is defined as a crime committed by a defendant against a victim who is a person eligible for relief, as defined in section Family Law Article 4-501, or who had a sexual relationship with the defendant within 12 months before the commission of the crime.

-According to Maryland Family Law Article 4-501, domestically related include:
+According to the Maryland Family Law Article 4-501, domestically related include:

 If the victim of the prior assault falls into one of the categories above, then the matter would be classified as domestically related and the petition could be filed no earlier than 15 years after the defendant satisfies the sentence or sentences imposed for the conviction, including parole, probation or mandatory supervision.

 Other conditions for expungement of an assault enter in addition to the above rules, if the person seeking an expungement was convicted of a new crime after the conviction for the assault, the original conviction of assault is not eligible for expungement unless the new conviction is eligible or becomes eligible for expungement.

-You should consult the Maryland expungement lawyers with MarylandExpungement.com to determined if you are eligible under these rules.
+You should consult the Maryland expungement lawyers with MarylandExpungement.com to determine if you are eligible under these rules.

 A person is not eligible for expungement of an assault charge if there are other charges out of the same case that is not eligible under the current expungement rules or the new rules starting October 1st, 2017.

 If you were convicted of assault 10 years ago, or 15 years ago if it was domestically related, then you are now eligible for an expungement of that record.

 Maryland Expungement is an online expungement service operated and owned by attorney Randolph Rice.
 Mr. Rice is a former prosecutor, a Baltimore car accident lawyer, and a current criminal defense attorney who represents individuals charged with crimes throughout Maryland.